 When rain is scarce, gardeners need ways to conserve water.
 Follow these simple tips to use water smartly and still keep your plants happy and healthy.

 It’s possible to reduce outdoor water use by 20 to 50 percent with a few easy changes.
-To keep your water bill low and plants looking perky, try these tips from the National Garden Bureau and Gardener’s Supply Company.
+To keep your water bill low and plants looking perky, try these ways to conserve water from the National Garden Bureau and Gardener’s Supply Company.

 Improve the Soil and Use Compost to Conserve Water